 Will computers eventually be smarter than humans?

 Everyone is talking about artificial intelligence (AI) – in the media, at conferences and in product brochures.
 Yet the technology is still in its infancy.
 Applications that would have been dismissed as science fiction not long ago could become reality within a few years.
-With its specialty materials, the Performance Materials business sector of Merck KGaA, Darmstadt, Germany is contributing to the development of AI.
+With its specialty materials, the Electronics business sector of Merck KGaA, Darmstadt, Germany is contributing to the development of AI.

 From theory to practice